Abraham Willemsens: Work

-Willemsens has further been identified with the anonymous master previously referred to as the Master of the Béguins.
-This notname was given to this anonymous master active in Paris in the mid 17th century because he often depicted beguines.
-The style of this master's works were grouped because of their subject matter and their closeness in style to that of the Le Nain brothers..
-The identification of Willemsens with the Master of the Béguins has not been unanimously accepted in the art historical community.
+Art historian Gregory Martin has argued that Willemsens should be identified with the anonymous master referred to as the Master of the Béguins.
+This notname was given to an anonymous master active in Paris in the mid 17th century who often depicted scenes with beguines.
+The style of this master's works were grouped because of their subject matter and their closeness in style to that of the Le Nain brothers.
+The identification of Willemsens with the Master of the Béguins has not been widely accepted in the art historical community.

-Willemsens is recorded in Paris around 1645 and this can explain the influence of the Le Nain brothers who were active in Paris at that time where they painted peasant scenes.
-Aside from the subject matter, another reason why Willemsens' work has often been misattributed to the Le Nains is that, like the Le Nains, he habitually used coarse linen as the canvas support.
+Willemsens is recorded in Paris around 1645 and this can explain the influence of the Le Nain brothers who were active in Paris at that time and were known for their peasant scenes.
+Aside from the subject matter, another reason why Willemsens' work has often been mis-attributed to the Le Nains is that, like the Le Nains, he habitually used coarse linen as the canvas support.